chainguard-dev/edu/content/chainguard/chainguard-images/reference/tekton-workingdirinit/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Tekton-workingdirinit"
+    parent: "tekton-workingdirinit"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Tekton-workingdirinit** Image.
+This page shows detailed information about all public variants of the Chainguard **tekton-workingdirinit** Image.

 ## Variants Compared
 The **tekton-workingdirinit** Chainguard Image currently has 2 public variants: